detmot5/Automatic-Baby-Cradle/README.md

 * ATI - When sent device prints us information about it.
 * AT+RST - Reset device
 * AT+SPD - Changing speed of rocking
-* AT+DUR - Changing range of rocking
+* AT+RANGE - Changing range of rocking
 * AT+STOP - Stops device immediatelly
 * AT+TIM - Turns on the cradle for a specified time
 * AT+FAC - Restore factory settings